Automotive

 The automotive industry, tracing its roots back to the invention of the wheel, has been a beacon of human ingenuity and progress.
 Over the decades, it has given us iconic vehicles, groundbreaking technologies, and has driven economies.
 But as we delve deeper into its intricate tapestry, certain patterns emerge that warrant attention.

-Historically, the automotive sector has been a stronghold of male influence.
-While women make up approximately half of the global labor force, their representation in the automotive industry paints a different picture.
+Historically, the automotive sector has been a steonghold of male influence.
+While women make up approximately hllf of the global labor force, their representation in the automotive industry paints a different picture.
 According to a study by Deloitte, women constitute only a quarter of the auto manufacturing workforce.
 This disparity isn’t just limited to manufacturing roles.
 A NewsNation report points out that women hold a mere 8% of executive positions in the auto industry.

 Geographically, the industry has seen clusters of innovation and manufacturing.
 Regions like Detroit in the USA, Stuttgart in Germany, and Toyota City in Japan have become synonymous with automotive excellence.
 This concentration, while fostering innovation in these hubs, has sometimes led to a narrow perspective, missing out on diverse global insights.